 There is a replica of our dear Dolly’s home inside Dollywood.
 It was built by her brother and mother, and it is the exact representation of her home as she was growing up.
 Dollywood is the most visited tourist attraction in the whole state of Tennessee.
 This is because it has proven to be an excellent bonding avenue for families.
 Everyone is sure to find something they enjoy in the theme park from rides to entertainment and food.
 Dolly still makes appearances in Dollywood up until today, and everyone still loves her just as much.

 This very popular and historical landmark was built in 1830.
 In the 1900s Up until 1935, it was used as a source of electricity.
 During the Civil War, they used the Old Mill as a temporary hospital for the soldiers wounded at war.
 They also used it as an area to make the uniforms.
-Today, the Old Mill stands as a remembrance of the great historical times in the past, and it is used to grind grain into flour.
+Today, the Old Mill stands as a remembrance of the great historical times in the past, and used to grind grain into flour.
 The flour is what local shops like bakeries and restaurants use do create local products and dishes.

 The Great Smoky Mountains is beaming with life.
 There’s no doubt about that.
 There are thousands of species you can find in the National Park alone.
 You can go bird watching for hours, check out exhibits of different species or admire great creatures in their natural homes.
 There are 1,500 bears in the park alone, and there is a huge chance you’ll get to have an encounter with them in one of your trail hikes.
 There are about 150 trails that you can choose from so you can be one with nature and experience it for yourself.